wso2/docs-mi/en/docs/learn/examples/message-transformation-examples/pox-to-json-conversion.md

-# How to translate POX Messages to JSON
+# How to Transform a POX Message to JSON

 The following examples explain different methods of converting POX messages to JSON using the Micro Integrator.